ISDL-academic/U-Net_based_bone_segmentation/README.md

 ## Data pre-processing
-### Optimizs Windowing Parameter with jDE
+### Optimizse Windowing Parameter with jDE
 You can optimize windwowing parameter,which is the part of dicom parameter,using windowPeocessing/window_jDE/main.py.
 To handle dicom data, you need a libraty called pydicom, so please install that.

 The fitness function of jDE is IoU between optimized images and Ground Truth images.